Early-stopping for Transformer model training: Abstract

 \section{Abstract}

-This work introduces a novel theoretical framework grounded in Random Matrix Theory (RMT) for analyzing Transformer training dynamics.
-We focus on the underlying mechanisms that drive performance improvements and derive principled early-stopping criteria.
-Empirically, we observe that the spectral density of the shallow self-attention matrix V consistently evolves into a heavy-tailed distribution.
-Utilizing the PL (Power Law) fit to this matrix as a probe, we demarcate training into three stages: structural exploration, heavy-tailed structure stabilization, and convergence saturation.
-This staging provides guidance for preliminary stopping decisions.
-Crucially, we propose two consistent and validation-free criteria: a quantitative metric for heavy-tailed dynamics and a novel spectral signature indicative of convergence.
+This work, based on Random Matrix Theory (RMT), introduces a novel early-stopping strategy for Transformer training dynamics.
+Utilizing the Power Law (PL) fit to tansformer attention matrices as a probe, we demarcate training into three stages: structural exploration, heavy-tailed structure stabilization, and convergence saturation.
+Empirically, we observe that the spectral density of the shallow self-attention matrix $V$ consistently evolves into a heavy-tailed distribution.
+Crucially, we propose two consistent and validation-set-free criteria: a quantitative metric for heavy-tailed dynamics and a novel spectral signature indicative of convergence.
 The strong alignment between these criteria highlights the utility of RMT for monitoring and diagnosing the progression of Transformer model training.

 Keywords: Transformer; Early stopping; Heavy-Tailed; Power-Law fitting